 March 16 - Upper Darnford and the Golden Valley.
 Isabel Carter - 01694 722296.

 A walk through unimproved upland pasture and wooded streams in the upper valley, including the ancient Port Way, to see farmland birds, chats and pipits, and maybe a raptor or two.
 SO 426 974.
+Directions

 April 20 - Wyre Forest.
 Chris Bateman - 01584 878362

 A gentle walk along waymarked trails to see how resident and migrant birds, early butterflies and spring flowers are bringing the forest to life.
 SO 771 763.
 Directions Please note the original meeting point has been changed from the Visitor Centre to Dry Mill Lane (not very far away) to avoid a £5 parking charge!

 May 18 - Ashes Hollow, Long Mynd.
 Pam Dicer - 01746 712669.